Quantum logic control and precision measurements of molecular ions in a ring trap -- a new approach for testing fundamental symmetries

-\textbf{Experimental sequence} Integrating all procedures described above, Figure \ref{fig:exp} (c) shows a complete time sequence of the measurements. \textbf{First}, ThF$^+$ and Yb$^+$ are created and trapped. \textbf{Second}, the QLS state preparation scheme will be applied to create a single spin-polarized state of ThF$^+$ with a static magnetic field.
-To guarantee the unity success of a single target state preparation, multi-cycle of optical pumping (OP), ground state cooling (GS), and quantum logic readout (QL) could be required. \textbf{Third}, the single state-prepared ThF$^+$ and Yb$^+$ are transported to other trap nodes (TP).
-All twelve spin-polarized ThF$^+$ ions are expected to be prepared in a second.
-The twelve ions could be prepared in the same quantum state or interleaved in different states ($\Omega = \pm1$) for systematics suppression. \textbf{Fourth}, a programmed rotation ramp transfers all ions from a static frame to a 100 kHz rotating frame with a 32 V/cm bias electric field. \textbf{Fifth}, the magnetic field amplitude is ramped down from 10 Gauss to 10 milli-Gauss.
-Immediately after that, the magnetic field is abruptly turned off and on for $\sim$100 ms to induce coherence (effective $\pi$/2 pulse) between the spin-polarized states. \textbf{Sixth}, a phase accumulation during a long spin-precession happens in the rotating frame.
-Then, another $\pi$/2 pulse is applied to map the phase evolution to the population. \textbf{Seventh}, reversing steps 2 to 5 – the magnetic field is ramped up, the rotation frequency is ramped down, and the QLS method is applied to readout for all twelve ions. \textbf{Lastly}, if the spin-depolarization is negligible after quantum state readout, ThF$^+$ should have already been in a pure spin-polarization state.
-Therefore, a subsequent spin-precession measurement can start immediately without further state preparation.
+\textbf{Experimental sequence.} Incorporating all the above-described procedures, FIG \ref{fig:exp}(c) illustrates a comprehensive time sequence for the measurements. \textbf{First}, $^{232}$ThF$^+$ and Yb$^+$ ions are generated and trapped. \textbf{Second}, the QLS state preparation scheme is employed to produce a single state of $^{232}$ThF$^+$ in a static magnetic field.
+To ensure the unity state preparation, multi cycles of optical pumping (OP), ground state cooling (GS), and quantum logic readout (QL) may be required. \textbf{Third}, the $^{232}$ThF$^+$ and Yb$^+$ are transported to other trap nodes (TP).
+It is anticipated that twelve $^{232}$ThF$^+$ ions will be prepared within two seconds.
+These ions may be prepared in the same quantum state or interleaved in different states to suppress systematic errors. \textbf{Fourth}, a slow rotation ramp transfers all ions from a static frame to a 100 kHz rotating frame with a 32 V/cm bias electric field. \textbf{Fifth}, the magnetic field amplitude is decreased from 10 gauss to 10 milli-gauss, followed by abruptly turning the magnetic field off and on for approximately 100 ms to induce coherence (effective $\pi$/2 pulse) between the spin-polarized states. \textbf{Sixth}, phase accumulation occurs during an extended spin-precession period in the rotating frame.
+Subsequently, another $\pi$/2 pulse is applied to map the phase information to the population difference. \textbf{Seventh}, steps 2 to 5 are reversed – the magnetic field is ramped up, the rotation frequency is reduced, and the QLS method is applied to read out states of all twelve ions. \textbf{Finally}, assuming the absence of incoherent interactions to the environment after quantum state readout, $^{232}$ThF$^+$ should keep in pure spin-polarization states.
+As a result, subsequent spin-precession measurements can commence immediately without the necessities of state preparation.